jacobobryant/biff/slate/source/index.html.md

 The template project is a minimal CRUD app which demonstrates most of Biff's features.

-NOTE: in this documentation, we'll assume you chose `example.core` for your project's main namespace.
+NOTE: This page assumes you chose `example.core` for your project's main namespace.
 So instead of writing `src/<your project>/some-file.clj`, we'll just write `src/example/some-file.clj`.

 ### Develop